conan-io/conan-docker-tools/modern/README.md

     $ docker-compose build gcc10-builder

-It will the Builder image for GCC 10, which takes around 15 minutes.
+It will build image for GCC 10, which takes around 15 minutes.
 For Clang case, it can take 1 hour.

 #### Final stage (Deploy)